davidPardoC/davidPardoC/README.md

 - 💬 Ask me about HTML, CSS, Javascript, React, React Native, Angular and NodeJS, NextJs.
 - 📫 How to reach me: pardodavid10@gmail.com
 - 📃 Web Page Portfolio: https://davidpardo.vercel.app/

+I'm a software developer that loves to build highly scalable systems.
+I like to build apps from scratch thinking about all the architecture and the implication of technical decisions .
+My career path is fully focused on Software Engineering , my current stack is heavily based on **Javascript / Typescript**  including **React, Node , Cypress , MongoDB** but I also like to work with other technologies like Python.
+Also I have been working with some cloud services like **AWS (EC2 , S3)** and **Firebase** for serverless apps.

 #### Languajes and tools
 <p>